 - 978 MHz Universal Access Transceiver (978 UAT) Transmitters are allowed up to 18,000 feet altitude.
 These tend to be the less expensive solutions.

 - 1090 MHz Extended Squitter (1090ES) Transmitters are permitted at any altitude and required above 18,000 feet.
+They are also required for operation in Class A airspace.
 These avionics tend to be both more capable and more expensive.